Central Bank of Ireland: Control of total credit

 During the 2008–2012 global credit crisis, reports showed Ireland's combined public and private sector credit as being the highest in the OECD (some reports added in IFSC SPV credit producing higher, but misleading, figures).
 In this regard, the Central Bank now tracks private and public credit in Ireland in its quarterly bulletins.
 Private credit is tracked on a credit-to-income ratio, while public sector credit is tracked on a debt-to-GNI* ratio.
 In addition, as part of the post-crisis reforms, the independent statutory body, the Irish Fiscal Advisory Council, also reports on Irish leverage (public and private) and its sustainability.
 It is still common to see other State bodies (e.g. NTMA and IDA Ireland) present the distorted, and misleading, Debt-to-GDP data in their reports.

+Israeli state bonds

+After Brexit, Central Bank of Ireland replaced UK as the approving body for Israel Bonds sale prospectuses.
+Internationally, after the start of the Gaza war, BDS Movement and Jewish Voice for Peace called for divestment from Israeli bonds "advertised as a way to raise funds for the country’s war efforts".
+In Ireland, Ireland Palestine Solidarity Campaign launched a campaign demanding from the Central Bank to end its engagement as the EU regulator of these bonds.
+Following a series of protests, the Campaign lodged proceedings with the Garda Commissioner against Central Bank officials for "criminal offences ancillary to genocide in contravention of Section 8 of the International Criminal Court Act 2006 and Article 25(3)(d) of the Rome Statute of the International Criminal Court."